Cyanogenoid/cyanogenoid.github.io/content/games/asakura-p.md

 {{ youtube(id="r6Lu_HQ-jP4") }}
 {{ youtube(id="fJmb90-wnHM") }}

-For planning the route for the 100% run, I wrote [various tools](https://github.com/Cyanogenoid/asakura-p-routing).
+To plan the route for the 100% run, I wrote [various tools](https://github.com/Cyanogenoid/asakura-p-routing).
 One of them uses the Z3 SMT solver to figure out the optimal order of each section in the second half of the run.